Listedroot/Douch/README.md

 Douch Proxy is a high-performance, next-generation Minecraft proxy solution offering full compatibility with all Minecraft and Paper server versions.
 Engineered for performance, security, and extensibility, Douch Proxy serves as a modern alternative to traditional proxies like BungeeCord and Velocity.

 ---
-If you had intention to support us you can donate. the smallest prize can make a difference
+If you intend to support us, you can do so by donating.
+Even the smallest donation can make a difference.

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/Listedroot/donate)